zaknbur/Reactors/Artifical Intelligence 1_Building Software That Recognizes You/computer-vision-translator/deploy.md

 ## Final Summary

 In this module, you learned the basics of building websites in Python by using the Flask framework.
-You learned that Python code goes typically in a file named **app.py** and, code in that file calls Flask functions such as `render_template()` and `flash()`.
+You learned that Python code goes typically in a file named **app.py** and, code in that file calls Flask functions such as `render_template()` and `flask()`.
 You also learned how to programmatically inject content into HTML templates by using Flask expressions, and how to use `@app.route()` to connect functions in your code to routes supported by the application.
 Finally, you learned how easy it is to use the Azure CLI's `az webapp up` command to upload a website that you have written and tested locally to an Azure App Service.

 In addition, you discovered that you can use Azure Cognitive Services to build intelligent applications infused with AI.
 The Computer Vision API extracts text from images and identifies objects in those images, among other tasks.
 It can even generate captions for the images you upload.
 And the Translator Text API translates text among dozens of languages.
 Combined with other Cognitive Services, these APIs make it possible to write apps that you could only have dreamed about just a few short years ago.

 ## Next Steps

 Congratulations!
 You have created an app app which will allow a user to upload an image, detect and translate the text!
-Next we will explore adding [face detection to the app](./face-api).
+Next we will explore adding [face detection to the app](./face-api/README.md).